KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 ### <a id="rendi">\*rendi- "point, peak" (n)</a>
 GOID: OIr. _rind_ [i m]
 BRET: OBret. _gabl-rinn_ "_fourche à pointe_, forked branch"
-ETYM: The OBret. compound _gablrinn_ has the exact parallel in Ir. _gabhal­ rind_.
+ETYM: The OBret. compound _gablrinn_ has the exact parallel in Ir. _gabhal­-rind_.
 It is unclear whether OIr. _rind_ [i n] "star" is originally the same word, or an accidental homonym without etymology.
 The semantic connection would be clear if stars were mythologically represented as spear-points.
 A convincing IE etymology is lacking.
+It is unclear whether OIr. _rét_ "star" is related to _rét_ "thing" (see PCelt. [\*rentu-](#rentu)) or not, but the similarity with [\*rendi-](#rendi) "star" is worth noting.
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="reno">\*rēno- "large expanse of water" (n)</a>
 GOID: MIr. _rían_ [o m] "sea, ocean, course, route"